THE BATTLE OF DURBE - 1260

 treason the Knights were surrounded and suffered heavy losses.
 Some 150 knights perished along with hundreds of secular knights

-in the Livonian Rhymed Chronicle in detail, no contemporary sources mentioned who was the leader of the Samogitians.
-Only
+Livonian Rhymed Chronicle in detail, no contemporary sources mentioned who was the leader of the Samogitians.
+Only Simon Grunau,

-Simon Grunau, in his chronicle written ca. 1517-1526, mentioned that it was Treniota.
-In 1982 historian Edvardas Gudavičius
+in his chronicle written ca. 1517-1526, mentioned that it was Treniota.
+In 1982 historian Edvardas Gudavičius published

-that the battle was led by Alminas, Samogitian elder elected before 1256.
-Numerous rebellions against the Teutonic Order across
+was led by Alminas, Samogitian elder elected before 1256.
+Numerous rebellions against the Teutonic Order across all Baltic

-all Baltic lands followed, including the Great Prussian Uprising, which lasted from 1260 to 1274.
-Zemgale rebelled for 30
+lands followed, including the Great Prussian Uprising, which lasted from 1260 to 1274.
+Zemgale rebelled for 30 years while

-years while Courland surrendered in 1267.
-The Curonians together with the Samogitians attacked Teutonic castles west of Venta
+Courland surrendered in 1267.
+The Curonians together with the Samogitians attacked Teutonic castles west of Venta River.
+On

-River.
-On 3 February 1261, on their way back the pagans again defeated the Knights near Lielvārde (Lennenwarden), killing
+3 February 1261, on their way back the pagans again defeated the Knights near Lielvārde (Lennenwarden), killing 10 knights.

-10 knights.
-These battles undid some 20 years of Livonian conquest and it took some thirty years for the Livonian Order to
+These battles undid some 20 years of Livonian conquest and it took some thirty years for the Livonian Order to restore its